kubecost/docs/getting-started.md

 ## <a name="custom-prom"></a>Custom Prometheus & Grafana

+The Kubecost Prometheus deployment is used as both as source & sink for cost & capacity metrics.
+It's optimized to not interfere with other observability products and by default only contains metrics that are useful to the Kubecost product.

-Using your existing Grafana & Prometheus installation is officially supported in our paid products today.
+While we generally recommend using the bundled Prometheus & Grafana, using your existing Grafana & Prometheus installation is supported in our paid products today.
 You can see basic setup instructions [here](/custom-prom.md).
-In our free product, we provide best efforts support for this integration because of nuances required in completing this integration successfully.
+In our free product, we only provide best efforts support for this integration because of nuances required in completing this integration successfully.
 Please contact us (team@kubecost.com) if you want to learn more or if you think we can help!

 ## <a name="requests-limits"></a>Setting Requests & Limits